balena-io/balena-sdk/DOCUMENTATION.md

 <a name="balena.models.device.getStatus"></a>

 ##### device.getStatus(device) ⇒ <code>Promise</code>
+Computes the status of an already retrieved device object.

 **Kind**: static method of [<code>device</code>](#balena.models.device)
 **Summary**: Get the status of a device
 **Access**: public
 **Fulfil**: <code>String</code> - device status
+**See**: [getWithServiceDetails](#balena.models.device.getWithServiceDetails) for retrieving the device object that this method accepts.

 | Param | Type | Description |
 | --- | --- | --- |